 - How will you deliver your services to customers?
 For example, will you do it in person?

-- What infrastructure, equipment, and resources are needed to operate successfully?
+- What infrastructure, commercial cleaning equipment, and resources are needed to operate successfully?
 How can you meet those requirements within budget constraints?

 The operations plan is where you also need to include your company’s business policies.
 You will want to establish policies related to everything from customer service to pricing, to the overall brand image you are trying to present.